Author has written 1 story for Zatch Bell.

 Well, let's see...things about myself.

-I'm a college sophomore.
+I'm a college junior.
 It makes updating on here incredibly difficult, but I'll manage somehow.

 Writing is a new hobby of mine.
 I first really enjoyed it when my tutor in the 8th grade always tried to help me refine my prose and essay-writing.
 She really gave me the most insight on writing, even though she was only a few years older than I was.
 I recently got back into it after my senior year English Teacher really stressed its importance.
 She was the first English teacher I had that ever taught me to write well.
 Now, it's still going strong, and I'm always searching for a way to create and perfect my craft.